geekeraman/Guide-to-LLM/README.md

 ## 🖥️ Computing Resources

 You don’t need to worry about computational power.
-KazNU now has a **DGX server—the best among institutions in Central Asia—** which will fully support your experiments and research.
+Our University  now has a **DGX server—** which will fully support your experiments and research.

 ## 🌊 Research Opportunities